-• First Offense and Additional Offenses:
+• Third Offense:

-- ♦ Minimum of three (3) days of out-of-school suspension. - Maximum of ten (10) days of out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time. - ♦ Contact law enforcement.
+- Minimum of ten (10) days out-of-school suspension with a recommendation for expulsion from school for a period of one (1) calendar year. - o Maximum is a recommendation for permanent expulsion. - o Contact law enforcement and other agencies as appropriate.